ggrpmnn/arcanum/README.md

 # arcanum
-A Golang API for delivering spells to spellfoc.us and the tome app.
+A Golang API for delivering D&D 5e spell data to spellfoc.us and the tome app.